30 Years of Impact

 2014

-October 28, 2014: SOS Children’s Villages Illinois opens the Roosevelt Square Village, a 14-home Village designed to provide homes and critical support services to 84 children through the Sibling Foster Care Program.
+SOS Children’s Villages Illinois opens the Roosevelt Square Village, providing 14 single-family homes designed to provide stable housing and critical supportive services to the youth and families we serve.

 2015

-SOS Children’s Villages Illinois celebrates our 25th Anniversary and honors the legacy our of founders, donors, supporters, Foster Parents, staff, and youth who have enriched our community for over two decades.
+SOS Children’s Villages Illinois celebrates our 25th Anniversary and honors the legacy of our founders, donors, supporters, staff, and youth who have enriched our community for over two decades.

 Today